jurits13/llm-learning-platform/README.md

 # LLM-Supported Learning Platform for Web Development Education

 This project was developed as part of a Bachelor's thesis.

-This project was developed as part of a Bachelor's thesis.
 Its goal is to build a web-based learning platform for web development where a Large Language Model (LLM) acts as a learning coach rather than a direct solution generator.
 Instead of immediately providing full code answers, the system guides learners using hints, reflective questions, debugging prompts, and small-step scaffolding.

 ## Thesis Context